-You may know from my weekly Soundwave Wednesday posts that I was a DJ during my college years and hosted my own radio program.
+As a student in college, I got to host my own radio program as a member of the school’s radio station.
 Part of this was going on the air to tell my audience what they just heard, what was coming up, and read off the station’s call letters and ID at varying points as required by the FCC.

 Do not be fooled, however, because I sincerely dislike hearing my own voice.

 This makes reading my writing aloud a very unenjoyable and tedious process.

 So why do I make myself endure it?

 Reading your work aloud is one of the simplest ways to catch mistakes spell checkers can miss.

 “I don’t want to talk about it anymore than that.” rather than “I don’t want to talk about it any more than that.”

 “You’ve gone to far this time.” rather than “You’ve gone too far this time.”